directus/directus/docs/contributing/running-locally.md

 You will need to have [the latest version of Node](https://nodejs.org/en/download/current) to _build_ a Development version of Directus.

-You can use the JavaScript tool manager [volta](https://volta.sh) to automatically install the current node and npm versions.

 You will also need to have the package manager [pnpm](https://pnpm.io) installed.
 You can install pnpm using the following command: `npm install -g pnpm`.